thedoggybrad/chat/README.md

 ## License
 This software uses the [TheDoggyBrad Chat License](https://github.com/thedoggybrad/chat/blob/main/LICENSE.MD).

-## Possibly Asked Questions (PAQs)
+## Possible Problems
 Q: What if I get "Oops!
 Something went wrong while retrieving the response.
-Refresh the page and please try again."
+Refresh the page and please try again."?
 <br>
 A: Simple, just refresh the page and re-enter your input.
 The refresh will change the API key you are using via a randomizer.
 Just use the refresh button on after the delete button.
+This software uses multiple API keys (if you use my software hosted on Github, if not it will be singular).
+<br><br>

 ## Terms for "Fair" Usage
 Since this is an open-source project dedicated to the public domain, I want everyone to be fair to every users of this software.
 Here are my own set of conditions to use this software fairly:<br>